peterkuma/masters-thesis/chapters/06_shortwave-intermittence.md

    This selection has to be extended with grid points where the zenith angle is positive at any time during the intermittence period.

-4. **Modularization.** The solar intermittence implementation required more modularization in terms of decoupling the solar and thermal computations of optical thickness.
+4. **Modularization.** The shortwave intermittency implementation required more modularization in terms of decoupling the solar and thermal computations of optical thickness.